I've already made every imaginable mistake so that you don't have to.

 Utilization

-Let's assume the customer has a credit card that has $25,000 credit limit and 15 months no interest offer for purchases.
+Let's assume the customer has a personal credit card that has a $25,000 credit limit and a 15 months no interest offer for purchases.

 If the total of your revolving credit limits is $25,000, then spending $20,618.56 would mean your credit utilization would be 82%.